ZhensongQian/graphframes/README.md

 ## Spark version compatibility

 This project is compatible with Spark 1.6+.

-However, significant speed improvements have been made to DataFrames in more recent versions of Spark, so you may see speedups from using the latest Spark version.
+However, significant speed improvements have been made to DataFrames in more recent versions(*Spark 2.XX*) of Spark, so you may see speedups from using the latest Spark version.

 ## Contributing